bgabot89/Project_Sakura/README.md

 Github link to old app: https://github.com/bgabot89/ProjectSakura

+#About
+Project Sakura is a yelp-like web application that helps users find japanese music events in the area.
+Currently, the app only shows events from the SF Bay Area but will slowly add more cities and possibly other countries as I continue to develop the application.

 #Changes from Old Version to New Version:
 - More React Components added - Google Maps and Soundcloud APIs now written in React (old version used jQuery)
 - React-Router added